-Earlier this year, after taking a cupping certification course, I started using the therapy on anyone willing to try it.
+In 2018, after taking a cupping certification course, I started using the therapy on anyone willing to try it.
 At first, I didn't really know that much about it but had heard of Michael Phelps' famous marks after the Rio Olympics.
 During the course I became intrigued to learn this technique has been around for thousands of years, and surprisingly, it feels good!
 However, most importantly, after trying this on so many willing participants, I have found this to be one of the best tools in my practice for effective, lasting results.

 How it works

 Cupping involves placing small plastic or glass jars on the skin and creating a vacuum by suctioning out the air.
 The underlying tissue is raised, or sucked, partway into the cup.
 Depending on the goals of the treatment, anywhere from just 1 or up to 20 cups may be used on the body at one time for a few minutes up to 20 minutes.

 One way to think about cupping is that it is the inverse of massage.
 Rather than applying downward pressure into the muscles, the suction uses pressure to pull the skin, tissue and muscle upward, creating a decompression effect which I believe is part of why I have found this to be so effective.

 The suction and negative pressure provided by cupping can loosen muscles, encourage blood flow, and sedate the nervous system.
 While studies on cupping therapy have been inconclusive in determining its effectiveness, I have found cupping in my practice to have significant, lasting effects, in some cases years of pain eliminated after one cupping session.
 I have used it successfully in addressing nerve compression in arms and wrists, back and neck pains, stiff muscles, migraines, and for temporary relief of chest congestion due to cough.

 What it feels like